This route is for people seeking to establish a business in the UK for the first time.

 The endorsing bodies will monitor whether the applicants are continuing to work on their business ventures and have either demonstrated reasonable progress with their original ideas or are pursuing new business ideas that are also innovative, viable and scalable.

-An applicant will need to show maintenance funds of £945 for a consecutive 90-day period ending no earlier than 31 days before the date of application.
+An applicant will need to show maintenance funds of £1,270 for at least 28 days before the date of application.

 Leave to enter or remain will be granted for up to 2 years initially and can only lead to a maximum of 2 years in the category.